NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

-  The max number of parallel tasks that can be used by full pruning:
+  The max number of parallel tasks that can be used by full pruning.

   Allowed values:

-  - `-1` to use the number of logical processors
+  - `-1`: Uses the number of logical processors.
-  - `0` to use 25% of logical processors
+  - `0`: Uses 25% of logical processors.
-  - `1` to run on single thread
+  - `1`: Runs on a single thread.

   The recommended value depends on the type of the node:

   - If the node needs to be responsive (serves for RPC or validator), then the recommended value is `0` or `-1`.
   - If the node doesn't have many other responsibilities but needs to be able to follow the chain reliably without any delays and produce live logs, the `0` or `1` is recommended.
   - If the node doesn't have to be responsive, has very fast I/O (like NVMe) and the shortest pruning time is to be achieved, then `-1` is recommended.
 Defaults to `0`.